DS-100/sp22/resources.md

 [Spring 2019 Midterm 1 Reference Sheet](assets/exams/sp19/sp19_mt1_reference_sheet.pdf)

+## Supplementary Textbook
+Alongside each lecture are textbook readings to the [Data 100 textbook](https://www.textbook.ds100.org/).
+Textbook readings are purely supplementary, and may contain material that is not in scope (and may also not be comprehensive).
+The textbook is *actively in development* during Spring 2022!
+Some readings may become out-of-date or reordered as the semester progresses.
+If you see a reading on our schedule that no longer exists, don't hesitate to send a [pull request](https://github.com/DS-100/sp22/tree/gh-pages) to our course GitHub!

 ## Other Resources

 We will be posting all lecture materials on the course syllabus.
-In addition, they will also be listed in the following publicly visible [Github Repo](https://github.com/DS-100/fa20).
+In addition, they will also be listed in the following publicly visible [Github Repo](https://github.com/DS-100/sp22).

 Here is a collection of resources that will help you learn more about various concepts and skills covered in the class.
 Learning by reading is a key part of being a well rounded data scientist.
 We will not assign mandatory reading but instead encourage you to look at these _and other_ materials.
 If you find something helpful, post it on Piazza, and consider contributing it to the course website.

-You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/DS-100/fa20).
+You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/DS-100/sp22).
 You will then become part of the history of Data 100 at Berkeley.

 ## Local Setup